-A definite diagnosis of Parkinson's disease by a consultant neurologist or consultant geriatrician.
+A definite diagnosis of Parkinson's disease by a consultant neurologist.
 There must be permanent clinical impairment of motor function with associated tremor and muscle rigidity.

-- Parkinsonian syndromes/Parkinsonism; - Parkinson's disease secondary to drug abuse.
+- Parkinsonian syndromes / Parkinsonism - Parkinson's disease secondary to drug abuse.

 Stroke - resulting in permanent symptoms